horrorfodrasz/Tkinter_GUI_designer/README.md

   (rowspan/col.span=5)
 - if you use col.span and/or rowspan press "Check" button to check your selection.
   (all missplaced span selection will be reseted and common merged cells disabled)
-- Canvas does not accept col./rowspan
+- Canvas, Menubar does not accept col./rowspan
 - Open second session of Python IDLE and use it for checking the generated code without closing the running GUI generator
 - widget name with (s) means simple.
 It uses default parameters and does not open option window.

 Supported widgets:
-menuButton, button, canvas, text with scroll, entry, label, combobox, optionmenu, radio, message, frame (universal 2x2 widget selection)
+Menubar, menuButton, button, canvas, text with scroll, entry, label, combobox, optionmenu, radio, message, frame (universal 2x2 widget selection)

 << please download the user maual >>